 Finally, even eating at the wrong time of day before your surgery can have a serious, detrimental impact on your operation under general anesthesia.
 Patients who eat on the night before their surgery face the risk of vomiting while under anesthesia and breathe in their previously-eaten food, causing aspiration pneumonia and blocking life-sustaining oxygen from reaching the lungs.
 All of this is why liposuction under local anesthesia is preferable in almost every instance.

-At Laser Lipo and Veins, Dr. Wright elects not to utilize general anesthesia because of the potentially fatal risks that can result from its use.
+At Laser Lipo and Vein Center, Dr. Wright elects not to utilize general anesthesia because of the potentially fatal risks that can result from its use.
 Rather than leave things to chance with an operation performed under general anesthesia, we perform liposuction under local anesthesia.
 We’re more than happy to answer your questions regarding the details and risks of each procedure that we perform, as well as assist you in making an informed decision.

 Contact our office today to schedule your consultation appointment and learn more about the options available at Laser Lipo and Veins!